rishabhlakhotia/CSE-Lab-Manual/III Semester/OOPS-With-Java/README.md

 # OOPS With Java
-This repsitory contains all the OOPS With Java Lab's program in the Autonomous curriculum of Dayananda Sagar College of Engineering.
+This repository contains all the OOPS With Java Lab's program in the Autonomous curriculum of Dayananda Sagar College of Engineering.

 ## Getting Started
 Several options are available to get started: